 Water authorities in the Netherlands no longer regard wastewater as merely a by-product to be treated and processed, but as a valuable source of renewable energy, raw materials, and clean water.
 This approach is appropriate to the wider societal transition to a circular economy.
-In order to contribute to this transition, the water boards have set up a collaborative network organization called Energy & Raw Materials Factory (Energie- en Grondstoffenfabriek).
+In order to contribute to this transition, the water boards have set up a collaborative network organization called Energy and Resources Factory (Energie- en Grondstoffenfabriek).

 Valuable raw materials